trichie/RePData_PeerAssessment2/StormAnalysis.md

 reducedData$count <- 1
 ```

+### Categorizing events and dropping those that are only summary events
-After transforming all event types to lowercase, there are roughly 900 distinct types of events listed
+After transforming all event types in column EVTYPE to lowercase, there are roughly 900 distinct types of events listed

 ```r
 reducedData$EVTYPE <- as.factor(tolower(reducedData$EVTYPE))